Amanita onusta

 Amanita onusta, commonly known as the loaded Lepidella, the gunpowder Lepidella or the gunpowder amanita, is a species of fungus in the mushroom family Amanitaceae.
 It is characterized by its small to medium-sized fruit bodies that have white to pale gray caps crowded with roughly conical, pyramidal, or irregular gray warts.
 The stipe is whitish-gray with woolly or wart-like veil remnants, and at the base is a spindle- or turnip-shaped base that is rooted somewhat deeply in the soil.

 The species is distributed in eastern North America, from Nova Scotia to Mexico, and may be found growing on the ground in deciduous forests, particularly those with oak, hickory and chestnut.
-Fruit bodies smell somewhat like bleaching powder, and their edibility is unknown, but possibly toxic.
+Fruit bodies smell somewhat like bleaching powder, and their edibility is unknown, but are possibly toxic.

 Taxonomy

 Amanita onusta was first described in 1874 by American mycologist Elliot Calvin Howe as Agaricus onustus.
 Later, in 1891, Pier Andrea Saccardo transferred the species to the genus Amanita.
 Amanita authority Cornelis Bas, writing in his extensive 1969 monograph on the genus, placed the species in his stirps Microlepis, subsection Solitariae, section Lepidellus.
 This grouping of Amanita mushroom species also includes A. abrupta, A. atkinsoniana, A. costaricensis (a provisionally named species authored by Tulloss, Halling, & G.M.
 Muell.), A. nitida (as Coker described the species) and A. sphaerobulbosa.

 The Latin epithet onustusa means "charged, load-carrying, burdened", and a regular adjective derived from onus, "burden" (the same word that gave the English onus).
 A. onusta is commonly known as the "loaded Lepidella", or the "gunpowder Lepidella".